struharv/rt-muse/README.md

 * The **lock** phase (name starting with literal l) locks a resource (indicated by the resource_id option) and computes for a certain number of iterations (indicated by the loops option).
 * The **memory** phase (name starting with literal m) allocates some memory (an amount of double values indicated by the memory option) and computes mathematical operations writing the results in the vector of doubles allocated, freeing the memory after a some operations (indicated by the loops option).
 * The **shared** phase behaves as the memory phase, but saves the result in the shared buffer of size given by the shared option at the top level.
 The operations are lock protected.

+If present, the analysis part of the thread specification defines the analysis modules to be executed on the thread.
+There are four analysis modules available per thread.
+Supply computes the upper and lower bound for the supply function.
+Statistical computes the distribution of the response times.
+Runmap computes where the jobs have been executed and migrations provides a lower bound on the number of migrations that occurred for the thread during the experiment.